lsund/lazy-suffix-trees/README.md

 33(11):1035-1049, 2003
 ```

+## Configuration

+It is important to consider the configuration file `include/config.h`
+before running the program.
+An incorrect situation may cause undefined
+behavior.

 ## Usage

+Using `make testrun` builds and queries patterns from two standard files.

-The program is compiled via `make`.
-This generates the binary `bin/wotd` which
+In general, program is compiled via `make`.
+This generates the binary
-is invoked in the following way.
+`bin/wotd` which is invoked in the following way.

 ```
     # If one argument is given, this is assumed to be the absolute path to a